Orbital equivalence classes of finite coverings of geodesic flows: Counting the number of orbits of the action of the modular group on the set of finite index subgroups

-But, in the case $g=2$, there is only one such a curve $D_1$, and every separating, homotopically non-trivial simple closed curve in $\Sigma$ is the image of $D_1$ under some homeomorphism.
-The proposition follows in this case since the kernel of the action is a normal subgroup of $\operatorname{Mod}(\Sigma)$.
+Consider the red simple closed curves $D_1, \ldots , D_{g-1}$ depicted in Figure \ref{fig:baseD}.
+In the case $g=2$, there is only one such a curve $D_1$, and every separating, homotopically non-trivial simple closed curve in $\Sigma$ is the image of $D_1$ under some homeomorphism.
+Therefore, it follows that in this case the Torelli group is generated by the conjugates of $T_1.$

-The case $g\geq3$ is similar and comes from the fact that any pair of simple closed curves bounding a genus $1$ surface embedded in $\Sigma$ is the image under some homeomorphism of two successive loops $D_i$ and $D_{i+1}$. \end{proof}
+In the case $g \geq 3$ any pair of simple closed curves bounding a genus $1$ surface embedded in $\Sigma$ is the image under some homeomorphism of the region of $\Sigma$ between two successive loops $D_i$ and $D_{i+1}$.
+Therefore, the Torelli group is generated by conjugates of one of the $T_i T_{i+1}^{-1}$.

+Therefore, in order to prove the proposition we just have to show that every $T_i$ acts trivially on $\mathfrak{G}_n$.